Fearof99/Fearof99.github.io/index.md

 ## Research Interests

-- Industrial IoT System
+- Human-computer Interaction(HCI)
-- Bluetooth Low Energy
+- Human-AI Interaction
 - Applied Machine Learning

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
+My current research focuses on the interaction of HCI with other fields and helps develop supporting tools.
+My interests are in the **HCI**.
 I wish to devote my talent to this meaningful cause and bring well-being to society.
+I am interested in developing tools to assist individuals' daily lives

 <br>